 Hai Hara Putra means the son (putra) of Hari (Vishnu) and Hara(Siva).
 This refers to the Samudra Manthan episode where Vishnu takes the form of a bewitching woman, Mohini, to distract the Asuras who were vying with the Gods for the Amrita (Nectar of immortality).
 Siva was also enchanted by Mohini and out of their union Hariharaputra was born.

 Aiyanar refers to the Guardian deity protecting villages in Tamil Nadu.
-Aiyanar is normally shown with sword/shield or bow/arrow riding a horse or an elephant.
+Aiyanar is normally shown with a sword/a shield or bow/arrow riding a horse or an elephant.
 Please see the blog on Aiyanar for another example.

 In South Coastal Karnataka and Kerala in all the Vishnu and Siva temples, there is a sanctum for Sastha in the South-West corner.
 Whereas the Aiyanar shrines are standalone and are normally found at the border of villages.
 Sastha worship rituals follow Agamic practices and Aiyanar worship is non-Agamic.
 However, Sastha and Aiyanar are considered different manifestations of the same deity.